malte-j/portfolio/content/posts/image-frontend/index.md

 The traditional way of using an `<img>` tag clearly won't suffice.
 So what are the alternatives?

 HTML offers us a way to define multiple different versions of an image in a single element: using the `srcset` attribute combined with the `sizes` attribute.
-In the `srcset` we can define multiple images and tell the browser the width of each, and using `sizes` we can tell the browser the approximate size of the image in the viewport in a CSS like syntax, so the image can start downloading without needing to layout the whole page first.
+In the `srcset` we can define multiple images and tell the browser the width of each, and using `sizes` we can tell the browser the approximate size of the image in the viewport in a CSS like syntax so the image can start downloading without needing to layout the whole page first.

 An `<img>` tag for an image embedded in a blogpost could look like this: